elving/synth/README.md

 # Synth

-Synth is a design system toolset that let's you build UI components based on design tokens.
+Synth is a toolkit for creating and managing design systems with design tokens.

 ## Getting Started